 Don't want to go to department store?
 Drugstores carry false eyelashes.
 If they're too long, you can trim them with scissors.

 Why White Shadow is the Makeup Artist's SecretWhen I go out for the evening, I always put a bit of light eyeshadow right at the inside ridge of my eye, where the upper lid meets the bottom lid, near the tear duct.
 It's amazing how that bit of white brightens my eyes and makes them look whiter.
-This is a old beauty secret of makeup artists and if you look closely at photos of celebrities on red carpets you can see that tell-tale white in the inside corner of their eyes.
+This is a old beauty secret of makeup artists and if you look closely at photos of celebrities on red carpets you can see that tell-tale light shade in the inside corner of their eyes.

 Yves Saint Laurent's Touche Eclat: Another Makeup Artist SecretA few years ago when everyone was going ga-ga for Yves Saint Laurent's Touche Eclat calling it the "best concealer ever," I bought it thinking I'd use it to conceal any spots on my face.